 Nightlife and Entertainment

-If you are looking for a night out in Park Slope, make your way over to the Montrose, famous for its international scotch collection and warm environs.
+If you are looking for a night out in Park Slope, make your way over to The Montrose, famous for its international scotch collection and warm environment.
 You may also want to check out Barbes, a cozy watering hole with Jazz and Blues performances on most nights.
 Union Hall is another Park Slope Favorite.
 Part eatery, part bar, part Bocce Ball court, Union Hall is a great place to unwind after work, unleash your inner Bocce Ball champion, and enjoy a variety of eclectic and delicious drinks.

 Also make sure to check out Puppetworks, a friendly, non-profit theater that produces and performs puppet shows and modern renditions of classic fairytales.